-Did you know that individuals with dentures can also benefit from dental tooth implants?
-They can!
-With implant supported dentures, Dr. Hecht installs only a few posts to create an anchor to the bone.
+Did you know that individuals with dentures can also benefit from dental implants?
+With implant supported dentures, also known as “permanent dentures,” Dr. Hecht can install only a few posts to create an anchor to the bone.
 The denture is then attached to these posts, creating a stronger bond and making it easier to speak and eat normally.
-And because they rely on posts rather than the gum bone, implant supported dentures will stay in place much better than traditional dentures.
+And because implant dentures rely on posts rather than the gum bone, they will stay in place much better than traditional dentures.

 Are Dental Implants Right For Me?

 While most tooth loss occurs as one gets older, implant dentistry can be appropriate for the replacement of a missing tooth or teeth at any age.
 Dental implants are typically used in the following situations: